JakeBGitHub/RickandMortyWebApp/README.md

 Gets the stats of all the characters in the catalogue filled by the external API database.

-One can make request through the curl command:
+One can make a request through the curl command:

 ```
 curl -i -H "Content-Type: application/json" -X GET https://www.rickandmortyapp.co.uk/character_catalogue